rabbitmq/rabbitmq-server/deps/rabbitmq_codegen/README.extensions.md

 Within a `FieldDefinition`, the keyword `domain` can be used instead of `type`, but `type` is preferred and `domain` is deprecated.

+Type names can either be a defined `domain` name or a built-in name from the following list:

+ - octet
+ - shortstr
+ - longstr
+ - short
+ - long
+ - longlong
+ - bit
+ - table
+ - timestamp

+Method and class IDs must be integers between 0 and 65535, inclusive.
+Note that there is no specific subset of the space reserved for experimental or site-local extensions, so be careful not to conflict with IDs used by the AMQP core specification.

+If the `synchronous` field of a `MethodDefinition` is missing, it is assumed to be `false`; the same applies to the `content` field.

+A `ConstantDefinition` with a `class` attribute is considered to be an error-code definition; otherwise, it is considered to be a straightforward numeric constant.

 ## Extensions